Wideband Excitation of Microbubbles with Chirps to Maximize the Sonoporation Efficiency and Contrast in Ultrasound Imaging: Materials and Methods

 To evaluate the effect of bandwidth, a high speed imaging setup was created to record the oscillations of MBs next to a boundary.
 The rigid boundary was decided to be the most relevant choice for the drug and gene delivery with targeted MBs and molecular imaging, because the development of a tumor can increase the stiffness of the vasculature and interstitial tissue, which will result in a rigid vessel wall~\cite{Qin2007}.

 Three different waveforms were used during the experiments and the results were analyzed by using 4 different metrics; root mean squared (RMS) pressure, peak radiated pressure, radial oscillations, and shear stress generated by MBs.
 A linear frequency modulated (LFM) chirp was generated with a center frequency of $1$~MHz, duration of 15~$\mu$s, and fractional bandwidth of 75\%.
 For comparison, a sinusoidal tone-burst was generated with a center frequency of $1$~MHz, and a duration of 15~$\mu$s, and a Gaussian pulse was generated with a center frequency of $1$~MHz, and a fractional bandwidth of 75\%.
 The reasons for choosing these waveforms were that the direct comparison of the LFM and the tone-burst reveals the effect of bandwidth, and the direct comparison of the LFM and the Gaussian pulse reveals the effect of signal duration on MB oscillations.
+Among these excitation signals LFM with the higher time-bandwidth product will give the highest SNR for imaging~\cite{Misaridis2005,Harput2011}.

 A $1$~MHz V303-SM immersion transducer (Olympus-NDT Inc., Waltham, MA) with 75\% fractional bandwidth was calibrated to generate an \textit{in situ} peak negative pressure of $50$~kPa in a $\mu$-Slide I $0.4$ (ibidi GmbH, Munich, Germany), where MBs from SonoVue (Bracco S.p.A, Milan, Italy) were individually imaged.
 The $\mu$-Slide was placed on a Nikon Eclipse Ti-U inverted microscope (Nikon Corp., Tokyo, Japan), which was coupled to Cordin 550 high speed camera (Cordin Company, Salt Lake City, Utah) working at $3 \pm 0.3$ Mfps.